 I like to be in control.
 I do not want others to make decisions for me on what I eat, what I do, what I wear.
-I want to decide what occupation I do, where I work, what house I live in.
-I want to choose how many kids I have, when I go to sleep and when I wake up.
-Unfortunately for me, we often have limited control over our lives.
+I want to decide what occupation I do, where I work, what house I buy.
+I want to choose how many kids I have, when I go to sleep, and when I wake up.
+Unfortunately for me and many like me, we often have limited control over our lives.
 I keep trying to make a life plan, but every time I do, there are twists and turns throughout my life, which is why I live by the verse that states, "Man makes his plans, but the Lord determines his steps."

 God Is In Control

-Often times we need to humble ourselves and let God be in control.
-We try so hard to micro manage our lives, that we sometimes don't understand why things get so out of control.
-In those moments, it's time to hand over the reigns, and let God guide your life to where He wants it to be.
+Often, we need to humble ourselves and let God be in control.
+We try so hard to micromanage our lives, that we sometimes don't understand why things get so out of control.
+In those moments, it's time to hand over the reins and let God guide your life to where He wants it to be.

-He is not going to let your life fall to shambles, in fact He says in His word,
+He is not going to let your life fall to shambles, He says in His word,

 For I know the plans I have for you. plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call upon me and come and pray to me and I will listen to you.
 You will seek me and find me when you seek me with all your heart.
 (Jeremiah 29:11-13)